Djokovic Wins Seventh Wimbledon Title And 21st Grand Slam - UrduPoint

 Along the way, he showcased one underarm serve, a "tweener" and impeccable behaviour.

-Djokovic, renowned as the best returner in the game and undefeated at the tournament since 2017, managed to win just four points off the Kyrgios serve.
+Djokovic, renowned as the best returner in the game and undefeated at the tournament since 2017, managed to win just five points off the Kyrgios serve.

 It was the third match in a row at this Wimbledon that the 35-year-old had dropped the first set.